Harsh-Vrdhn/TryHackMe/biohazard/README.md

        The combination should be crest 1 + crest 2 + crest 3 + crest 4.
 Also, the combination is a type of encoded base and you need to decode it

    That's a base58 hash
-   after decoding u get hex
+   after decoding you get hex
        70 5a 47 56 66 5a 6d 39 79 5a 58 5a 6c 63 67 3d 3d
        hex to ASCII gives us: